Using Views: Filled Path

 Fills the path areas depending on the nesting level of the enclosed path segments and their winding direction.
 An area is considered as filled when counting the path segments between a point lying inside the area and any point outside the entire shape the resulting value is not zero, whereby paths with positive winding direction increment the value while paths with negative winding decrement it.
 If the counter value is 0 (zero), the area is not filled.

 The following figures demonstrate the effect of the both fill rules.
 Please note the small arrows indicating the winding direction of the particular path segment:

 Control the quality of the filled path

-Despite the advantages, you should consider, that with enabled anti-aliasing the raster operations are more computing intensive.
-Thus, if your target device is not powerful nor doesn't provide any dedicated graphics hardware to raster vector graphics, setting the property Quality to the value false may improve the performance.
+Despite the advantages, you should consider, that with enabled anti-aliasing the rasterization operations are more computing intensive.
+Thus, if your target device is not powerful nor doesn't provide any dedicated graphics hardware to rasterize vector graphics, setting the property Quality to the value false may improve the performance.

 Use the buffered mode for the Filled Path view

 Per default, the Filled Path view rasters the shape every time the screen update is performed and the view lies within the affected screen area.
 This is true even if the associated path data does not change.
 Depending on the size of the Filled Path view and the complexity of the path, the rasterization may impact the performance of your application.